BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ```

 The validation rules will be merged with the rules provided into the `rules()` method.
 The validation will be performed
-by using native Laravel validator, so you will have exactly the same experience.
+by using a native Laravel validator, so you will have exactly the same experience.
 The validation `messages` could still
 be used as usual.

 ### Unauthorize to bulk store